 If you don’t have cherry tomatoes, feel free to sub ripe full-sized or roma tomatoes or a small can of chopped tomatoes.
 While I usually recommend whole tomatoes when you buy cans of tomatoes, the short cooking time here requires chopped tomatoes.
 If your fresh tomatoes don’t have much flavor, add a tablespoon of tomato paste.

 Sub in canned white beans.
 Or you can also substitute dried chickpeas for the can of garbanzo beans.
 You’ll want about a cup of dried garbanzo beans, and you’ll need to soak and cook the garbanzos most of the way before adding them to the soup recipe.

 You can sub in chicken broth if you aren’t vegetarian.

-You don’t need much to accompany this meal in a bowl.
-I’d recommend a side salad and a bit of nice crusty bread.
+You don’t need much to accompany this hearty soup.
+I’d recommend a side salad and a bit of nice crusty bread like this semolina bread.
 If you’re drinking wine, go with a crisp white like a Pinot Grigio.

 While technically it is exactly that, it is not a traditional recipe and I am not Italian.
 If you want to compare my recipe to Marcella Hazan’s, you can find that here.

 Absolutely.
-Soups without dairy freeze perfectly.
-Just freeze it prior to garnishing.
-And reheat it gently in a pot on the stove top.
+Soups without dairy freeze perfectly prior to garnishing.
+To serve, reheat it gently in a pot on the stove top.

-Or, if you are looking for easy recipes with chickpeas, try making fawaffle (falafel waffles) for dinner with your favorite Middle Eastern sides.
-Or my spiced chickpeas are a household favorite as a snack or for adding something crispy to salads and grain bowls.
+Or, if you are looking for vegetarian recipes using chickpeas or beans, try fawaffle (falafel waffles) or these white bean and quinoa balls for dinner with your favorite Middle Eastern sides.
+Or this cheesy white bean tomato bake.
+Or make my spiced chickpeas as a snack or to add something crispy to salads and grain bowls.

 Garbanzo Bean Soup